 What advice would you share with anyone considering studying the BA (Honours) in Psychology at NCI?

 There is something in psychology for absolutely everyone.
 If you are curious in nature, this course is definitely worth considering.
 Whether you are fascinated by the processes of the human brain, are intrigued by research and statistics or have a passion for mental health – every person will walk away from this psychology degree with something that they absolutely loved.

 There will be a vast array of career paths available to you.
 The skills developed through a degree in psychology are highly valued by employers.
 Some viable career paths include Human Resources, Marketing, Management, specialised psychology routes (require additional postgraduate study) such as Educational, Counselling or Clinical Psychology, or research.

 So, if you are still deciding whether the BA (Hons) in Psychology at NCI is for you, I would advise you to have a look online at the course information and module descriptors to see exactly what you will be studying and what career paths are available to you.
 I am also more than willing to answer any questions personally on my Instagram @the.perky.psychologist!

 Best of luck to everyone starting this course in September, it’s going to be an amazing journey!
 The time will fly by so make sure to enjoy every minute of it!

 Leanne Kelly studied the BA (Honours) in Psychology full-time at National College of Ireland, the course is also available to study part-time in the evening.
-If you have questions about studying psychology at NCI, register for one of our Online Open Evenings this summer to attend a live Q&A.
+If you have questions about studying psychology at NCI, contact our Admissions Team and they will be happy to help.